 Yield: 3 half-pints

 - In a saucepan, soften the gelatin in the grape and lemon juices.
-To dissolve gelatin, bring to a full rolling boil, then boil 1 minute.
+To dissolve gelatin, bring to a full rolling boil, then boil for 1 minute.
 Remove from heat.

 - Stir in sweetener.

 - Fill jars quickly, leaving ¼-inch headspace.
 Adjust lids.
-Seal, cool and store in refrigerator.
+Seal, cool, and store in refrigerator.

 Caution: Store in refrigerator and use within 4 weeks.